-It is bigger than the Vancouver Olympics: How the 10 day Multisport festival will unfold in B.C.
+It is bigger than the Vancouver Olympics: How the 10-day Multisport festival will unfold in B.C.

 Age: 20

-Hometown: Calgary, Alta.
+Hometown: Calgary

 Penticton event: Duathlon (men under-23)